isomerpages/ura-ilsg-cms/_for-later/Tree Man.md

 <br><br>
 Encircling a sapling in his arms, <i>Tree Man</i>  provides sanctuary for a young tree while carving out an inner sanctum for visitors.
 The act of nurturing and connecting with our environment is emphasised in the whimsical light sculptures.
 <br><br>
 Emitting light with a head shaped like a digital screen, the sculpture invites reflection on humans’ insatiable preoccupation with devices, which could be detrimental to our circadian rhythms.
-As one enters the arms of the Tree Man, light switches across a spectrum of colours, and sparse melodies on top of a forest-inspired soundtrack are triggered, leaving one to wonders if we can ever find a balance between the digital and natural world?
+As one enters the arms of the Tree Man, light switches across a spectrum of colours, and sparse melodies on top of a forest-inspired soundtrack are triggered, leaving one to wonder if we can ever find a balance between the digital and natural world?
 <br><br>
 <img src="/images/Installations/2nd%20release/nimrodweis_profile_landscape_ilsg23%20-%20lyndal%20hall-min%20(1).jpg">
 <b>About the Artist</b><br>